Kaiseem/QueryOTR/README.md

 ## 2. Data preparation

 ### Scenery
 Scenery consists of about 6,000 images, and we randomly select 1,000 images for evaluation.
-The training and test dataset can be down here (will update very soon)
+The training and test dataset can be down [here](https://github.com/z-x-yang/NS-Outpainting)

 ### WikiArt
 The WikiArt datasets can be downloaded [here](https://github.com/cs-chan/ArtGAN/tree/master/WikiArt%20Dataset).
 We perform a split manner of genres datasets, which contains 45,503 training images and 19,492 testing images